U.S. Route 16: History

-An older Alternate US 16 in South Dakota has become South Dakota Highway 240.
+An older US 16A in South Dakota has become SD 240.

-In South Dakota, in 2009, the South Dakota Department of Transportation designated US-16/US-385 between Custer and Hill City, which passes by the Crazy Horse Memorial, now being carved in the Black Hills, the Crazy Horse Memorial Highway.
-This segment of US-385 is also a part of the George Hearst Memorial Highway.
+In South Dakota in 2009, the South Dakota Department of Transportation designated US 16/US 385 between Custer and Hill City, which passes by the Crazy Horse Memorial, now being carved in the Black Hills, as the Crazy Horse Memorial Highway.
+This segment of US 385 is also a part of the George Hearst Memorial Highway.

 Major intersections

 Mileage resets at the state line crossing.